petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 [not reproducible at all](https://doi.org/10.1093/bib/bbad375), hence why it's called a reproducibility crisis.

-Not the I'm not talking about replicability here, which refers to collecting new raw data to validate the original study's conclusions.
+Note that I'm not talking about replicability here, which refers to collecting new raw data to validate the original study's conclusions.
 Reproducibility is a lower bar to clear: